Content Warning: sexual assault, sexual harassment, rape

 14. Lastly, and importantly, please be conscious when discussing SASH that there are likely individuals in your audience that have experienced assault.
 Provide sufficient warning and ask for consent before engaging in discussions that can be retraumatizing.
 People who have experienced assault come in all ages, genders and backgrounds, so it’s best to assume that your audience may include individuals that have personal experience with the content.

-We’d invite you to use this list as a jumping off point.
-Consider hiring a specialized consultant who can help you chart your path to change.
-Amplify the marginalized voices and, importantly, earn their trust by acting on them.
+We’d invite you to use this list as a jumping-off point.
+Consider hiring a specialized consultant to help chart your path to change.
+Amplify the marginalized voices and earn their trust by acting on them and empower women offshore.

 Note: Women Offshore Foundation is a 501(c)3 nonprofit private foundation, which began as a grassroots online community providing resources directly to women working on the water.
 Our mission is to propel women into meaningful careers through access to a worldwide community and professional development resources, while raising awareness amongst industry leaders and decision makers about issues affecting women on the water.
 Our vision is a maritime community in which all individuals, regardless of gender, are empowered to pursue their career ambitions.
 Unlike a 501(c)6 nonprofit, which promotes and furthers the interests of an industry, a 501(c)3 is a charitable organization focused on the public good.